SkyBall™ Official Rules

 Gameplay Regulations

-- After the serve, each side must make at least one groundstroke prior to volleying the ball
+- After the serve, the receiving side must make at least one groundstroke prior to volleying the ball

 - If a player releases their racquet to make a shot, it counts as long as the racquet doesn't land on the opponent's side